Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 What there wasn’t, was a school.
 Or any human children to need one.
 And while, okay, *somebody* would have to be the first family to bring their kids there, eventually…Marty didn’t want that for her own kids.
 Not with everything else they had to deal with.

 Adam knew, too.
 They finished their quick tour and when they got back to their hotel he sat on the ground heavily and sighed.
-“Well, guess not, huh?”
+"Well, guess not, huh?"

-“No.”
+"No."

-“Yeah.”
+"Yeah."
 Adam scratched the back of his head.
-“Guess I’ll, uh, have to invoice my travel expenses.”
+"Guess I’ll, uh, have to invoice my travel expenses."

-“You work for the richest being in the galaxy.
-I think that’ll probably be okay.”
+"You work for the richest being in the galaxy.
+I think that’ll probably be okay."

 Adam shuffled a bit morosely.
-“Yeah.
-Prob’ly shouldn’t be abusin’ the privilege though.”
+"Yeah.
+Prob’ly shouldn’t be abusin’ the privilege though."

-“Commuting to work isn’t an abuse of the privilege, dummy.
-Besides, it’s a drop in the ocean compared to what Daar’s already invested in you.”
+"Commuting to work isn’t an abuse of the privilege, dummy.
+Besides, it’s a drop in the ocean compared to what Daar’s already invested in you."

 Adam shuffled a little more, as though he might somehow wear the floor a little more comfortable.
-“Don’t that mean I owe him some frugality?”
+"Don’t that mean I owe him some frugality?"

 Marty sighed, sat on the bed behind him, and massaged his shoulders.
 Adam being Adam, she had to grab the gua sha scraper and oil from her purse because otherwise he’d barely feel it, but still.
-“I can’t put words in his mouth babe.
-But from what he said to me, he feels he owes you his life, and through him the lives of all the Gao.”
+"I can’t put words in his mouth babe.
+But from what he said to me, he feels he owes you his life, and through him the lives of all the Gao."

-“And I owe him the fact my sons still have a dad.
-Far as I’m concerned, we’re even.”
+"And I owe him the fact my sons still have a dad.
+Far as I’m concerned, we’re even."

-“And as far as *he’s* concerned, you aren’t.”
+"And as far as *he’s* concerned, you aren’t."
 Marty had no idea if her massages even worked, but they felt like the right thing to do, so she plowed on and pressed her weight onto the scraper with a grunt before leaning over to give him an upside-down kiss on the forehead.
-“Diego and Sam are my whole world.
+"Diego and Sam are my whole world.
 Daar gave them back their daddy, so yeah, that’s big…but being dispassionate for a second, it’s not *an entire species* big, Adam.
 And right or wrong, that’s what he thinks you saved.
-So…”
+So…"

 Adam nodded gently.
-“I guess.”
+"I guess."

- “Look.
-If we keep living in Folctha, then you’ll be near the Lads and their kids, our boys will have kids their own age and a proper school, I’ll have *my* social life, we’ll both have access to our parents…there’s no downside, and the only reason you’re worried about feeling indebted to Daar is ‘cuz you feel *everything* super strongly these days.”
+ "Look.
+If we keep living in Folctha, then you’ll be near the Lads and their kids, our boys will have kids their own age and a proper school, I’ll have *my* social life, we’ll both have access to our parents…there’s no downside, and the only reason you’re worried about feeling indebted to Daar is ‘cuz you feel *everything* super strongly these days."

 He sighed and…yeah, the tension had definitely left his shoulders a bit.
-“Alright.
-Folctha it is.”
+"Alright.
+Folctha it is."

 Marty draped herself over him, gave him a squeeze, and let out the tense sigh she’d been holding all day.
 She’d *hoped* he’d give up on the move to Gao…but now that he actually had, she could breathe a little easier.
 It was kind of symbolic of the fact that yeah, the injuries hadn’t really taken *him* away.
 He was still Adam, still her partner and not…